MarkMData/MSc_portfolio/README.md

 ## Project 1: Building a Shiny web app
-This was the final project from an R programming module.
+This aim of this project was to build a Shiny app which visualises metorological